 All she seemed to care about was Aichi's wellbeing, there was little to suggest she had a problem with the plan as a whole.
-So, once helping Aichi, she had no more reason to interfere.
+So, once she helped Aichi, she had no more reason to interfere.

 The Seven Sacred Beast armors were well done initially, especially the concept of each armor bearer being an ace card to focus a deck around.
 Then they were aborted with three bearers unreleased (and at the time, one armor unrevealed), leaving Ezel to take the spotlight.